mconf/mconf-aggr/README.md

 ## Testing

 We use the standard `unittest` package to run tests.

-The tests should follow the name pattern `modulename_test.py` where _modulename_ is the name of the module being tested.
+All tests go in the `tests/` directory.

 For further information about `unittest`, check [unittest's official documentation](https://docs.python.org/3/library/unittest.html).